Winter camping months are here, and you need to be sure to stay toasty. Do it with a 0-degree sleeping bag.

 It's ideal for zero degree weather and is extremely budget-friendly.
 It's priced at only $34.99 and comes with a stuff sack for storage.

 Want to see if Hyke & Byke's zero degrees synthetic insulated bag is right for you?
 There's a lifetime warranty included, so that's a win.

-It has large YKK zippers and a large anti-snag slider.
+It's more compressible and has large YKK zippers and a large anti-snag slider.
 It makes for easy packing since there's a compression sack included.
 It comes in two different sizes, long and regular.
 As long as you're under 6 feet tall, the regular bag should be roomy enough.

 You can't forget about The North Face.
 They're a go-to brand for many of us seeking warmth in the wintertime.
 This North Face zero degree sleeping bag has a fitted hood to lock in body heat, and is even worth considering buying used.
 With the Heatseeker Guide insulation, you'll even find this to be a neat sleeping bag to use in damp conditions.

 Another mummy sleeping bag that will come in handy during wet and cold weather conditions is the zero degree bag from BlackOvis.
 With 600-fill waterproof technology, you won't find any rain seeping into this bag.
 The polyester ripstop outer shell and a soft polyester liner keep it warm and cozy.
 It has No. 8 separating zippers and an insulated chest and zipper baffle.

 Marmot has a high-ticket option for cold weather campers.
 It's priced at $507.53.
 Maybe the blaze orange could be of interest to you, but there has to be a reason for why this $500 sleeping bag has a five-star rating.

 See for yourself, this customer tells it all.

 Kelty uses 600-Fill Power DriDown and durable water repellent (DWR) technologies on their zero degree sleeping bag.
 If you're looking to be extremely comfortable, I'd say this is a great pick.